andlab-um/OT_task_rest/README.md

 ## Analysis Code

-All code required to reproduce results presented in the paper are under `./code`
+All code required to reproduce results presented in the paper are here.

 阅读顺序：OTaggbeta、OTnetworkregression、myreconstruct、oldreconstruct、correlation.